yawnoc/mit-0/README.md

 [IANAL], but "MIT No Attribution" appears to be as legally robust as the original MIT license, without the annoyance of requiring attribution.

-**We need 1000 public repositories using "MIT No Attribution" to [get it added to choosealicense.com][choosealicense]**, so that it will eventually be added to [Licensee], which is what GitHub uses for its license detection.

-**Start using it!**

 ## Links

 * [SPDX entry](https://spdx.org/licenses/MIT-0)